diku-dk/MarketplaceOnOrleans/README.md

 ### <a name="config"></a>Configuration

-Applicatins settings ca be defined per environment using two files: Development (`appsettings.Development.json`) and Production (`appsettings.Production.json`).
+Applicatins settings can be defined per environment using two files: Development (`appsettings.Development.json`) and Production (`appsettings.Production.json`).
 We suggest using development file while evolving the application or debugging; while the production file should be used when running experiments.

 The `settings.[Development|Production].json` file defines entries that refer to configuration parameters.
 These are applied dynamically on application startup.
 The parameters and possible values are found in the table below: